Duane0410/QuotesApplication/README.md

 | GET    | /author   | Get a list of all authors |
 | GET    | /quote/search?author=martin | Search for quotes written by author "martin" |

-## UI Screens

-Below are the UI screens that need to be developed.
-Note that the provided UI screens are samples, and you are free to design the UI/UX as per your ideas, as long as the API endpoints are consumed.

 ### Task 1: Authors (Clicked)

 On clicking the "Author" button, display the list of distinct authors from the quotes list.